-We are responsible for protecting our planet and understand that reducing our business's carbon footprint is key to a sustainable future.
-We are committed to measuring and minimizing our collective impact on the environment while contributing to environmental stewardship and responsible business operations.
-We strive to embed environmental sustainability throughout our products, services, operations, and culture to drive efficiencies and responsible resource use while creating comfortable, safe, and healthy workplaces for our associates.
-As part of our corporate responsibility, we continue to focus our efforts on sustainability within our business and our community.
+We are responsible for protecting our planet and understand that reducing our business's carbon footprint is key to a funtaionable are committed to measuring and minimizing our collective impact on the environment while contributing tonvironmental stewardship and responsible business operations.
+We strive to embed environmental sustainability throughout products, services, operations, and culture to drive efficiencies and responsible resource use while creating comfortable, safe, and they workplaces for our

+As part of our corporate responsibility, we continue to focus our efforts on assisticinates: business and our community sustainability

-We are focused on sustainability and resource conservation and, as a result, seek to reduce resource consumption through efficiency initiatives in our branches and offices.
-We do this through company-wide recycling programs, the implementation of LED lighting in our workplaces, and working to reduce our reliance on disposable products.
-As we renovate or build new facilities, we try to leverage renewable sources for power and HVAC through the employment of solar panels.
-In 2022, we made a commitment for a \$7 million investment in SOLCAP 2022-1, LLC, a fund that was formed to make solar tax equity investments in renewable solar energy projects that will provide us with tax credits and other tax benefits.
-We plan to continue to review these investment opportunities as they arise.
-We have also invested in tools and capabilities that allow our team members to work remotely as appropriate.
-We work hard to ensure that our lending activities do not encourage business activities that could cause irreparable damage to our reputation or the environment.
-As a result, we try to conduct business responsibly and actively work with shareowners to best serve our various constituents.
-We monitor the environmental, social, and human rights risks of our customers along with credit risks.
-This process involves management and Board oversight and controls such as enhanced due diligence and a reputation risk review which is overseen by our Enterprise Risk Management Committee.
-In general, we evaluate each credit or transaction on its individual merits, with larger deals receiving more attention and deeper analysis, including a review of environmental Risk Oversight Committee.
+We are focused on sustainability and resource conservation and, as a result, seek to reduce resource consumption throughcy initiatives in our branches and offices.
+We do this through company-wide recycling programs, the implementation the D lighting in our workplaces, and working to reduce our reliance on disposable products.
+As we renovate or build facilities, we try to leverage renewable sources for power and HVAC through the employment of solar panels.
+In 2022, we made mitment for a \$7 million investment in SOLCAP 2022-1, LLC, a fund that was formed to make solar tax equity investments as they arise.
+We have also invested in tools and capabilities that allow our team members to recorded yas appropriate.
+We work hard to ensure that our lending activities do not encourage business activities that could transparable damage to our reputation or the environment.
+As a result, we tryto conduct business responsibly and actively with kshareowners to best serve our various constituents.
+We monitor the environmental, social, and human rights risks of outstomers along with credit risks.
+This process involves management and Board oversight and controls such as enhanced ditigence and a reputation risk review which is overseen by our Enterprise Risk Management Committee.
+In general, we excharged the review of environmental matters related to certain real estate loans which is overseen by our Credit Risk Oversight Committee.